Rademade/angular-cycle-gallery/README.md

 	    gallery-index="indexVariable" # 2 way binding for gallery index
 	    gallery-init="onGalleryInit" # Callback method.
 Call when gallery load

-2. `cycle-gallery-holder` marks holder element for our gallery
+2. `cycle-gallery-holder` marks holder element
 3. `gallery-repeater="item in list"` has same logic like `ng-repeat` but render only needed part of elements